 Can I contribute material?

 Submissions or suggestions from like-minded individuals, who want to turn things around, are very welcome!
 I welcome submissions from readers, though I can’t promise to run everything I receive.
-If you can include some sort of supporting documentation, that’s greatly appreciated.
+If you can include some sort of supporting documentation, that is greatly appreciated.

 I’m always looking for new material.
 If you’d like to suggest an item, please direct me to the original source if you can.
-I’ll credit you for the tip.
+I will credit you for the tip.

 On professional athletes